kkibria/dev_cookbook/docs/_topics/jslib.md

 # {{ page.title }}

-## Using require like a node package in browser.
+## Using require like a node package in browser

-Lets take an example where we will use node package in a javascript file.
+Lets take an example where we will use node package in a ``commonjs`` javascript file.
 This kind of setup would work in a node environment without problem.
 But in a browser using ``require`` would normally be a problem.
 We can use the following method to make it work in browser.

 In this example we will instantiate jquery with ``require`` as a node module.
 First get jquery module using npm.
 Then make ``test.js`` module as following.